alexrajo/food-ltd/README.md

 To view the report, run `npx playwright show-report`

-The other scripts must be run from the `/frontend/`.
+All other scripts must be run from the `/frontend/`.

-Executes the e2e tests located in the e2e folder.

-Navigating to `frontend` allows you to run other scripts.

 `npm run test`